North East Football History

 The region’s oldest golf club is Alnmouth, founded in 1869 and is the fourth oldest golf club in the country, now Alnmouth Village Club.
 Golf appeared in County Durham in 1874 at Seaton Carew while at Redcar, the Cleveland Golf Course of 1887 is the oldest in Yorkshire.
 Tyneside Golf Club at Ryton dates from 1880 but there may have been earlier courses in the region.

 Cricket has long been a popular sport in the North-East and is said to date back to Elizabethan times.
 Yorkshire County Cricket Club was formed in 1863 and Durham County Cricket Club in 1882.
 After many years of success in the Minor Counties Championship, Durham joined Yorkshire in the senior counties championship in 1992.
 From 2017 Durham have played in Division Two of the County Championship.

 Both Cram and Foster won international medals and broke world records in middle and long distance running.
-Brendan Foster established the annual Great North Run, one of the best known half marathons in which thousands of participants run from Newcastle to South Shields.
+Foster established the famous annual Great North Run, one of the best-known half marathons in the world in which thousands of participants run from Newcastle to South Shields raising money for charity.

 The Great North Run also features elite athletes and its winners have included Mike McLeod who won both the first and second Great North Run in 1981 and 1982.
 McLeod would also be the silver medallist in the 1984 Los Angeles Olympic Games in the 10,000 metres.